Home. Drawing Instruments. Slide Rules. Calculators. Miscellaneous. About Collecting. References. Links and Contacts. Technical Papers.

 Distance finder by SLOM, Paris.
 Viewing through the edge of the black circular part with the name on a ground glass screen can be seen.
 When viewed close up there are three scales: on the left a % scale reads from -400 to 400; in the centre a scale reads from infinity to 10m downwards with a base of 1.7m (height of man in French alongside) and from infinity to 7m upwards with a base of 2m (placed at a height of 2m in French alongside); on the right a scale reads to 25 grads in each direction from a centre zero.
 When viewed at arms length, suspended from the thumb loop at the top, the centre scale is magnified and the distance to an object can be read from the centre scale.
 It appears that it can also be used as a clinometer.
 I would like to know more about this instrument and its maker.

-The box sextant was something I had wanted for a long time and I was fortunate to find the Stanley one at a local auction.
-The first two telescopes were an impulse buy, cheaply, at the same auction.
+The first two telescopes were an impulse buy, cheaply, at an auction.
 I was given the Durometer by a friend.
 The microscope slides came with my first microscope (the late 19th century drum type field one), and the polarimeter was purchased, not knowing what it was, for a tenner.
-More recently I became interested in surveying and surveying instruments.
+After that I just found other interesting things to collect.

 Hasler SA, Berne, Switzerland workshop tachometer for measuring the speed of rotation of lathe shafts, etc. and also for checking cutting speed.
 Serial No 91936.
 Mid 20th century.
 Complete with case, accessories, instruction leaflet and table of cutting speeds.
 Sold by “SIC” (Swiss Instruments & Components Ltd., 54 Cheam Common Road, Worcester Park, Surrey).